NeuralEnsemble/libNeuroML/how_to_contribute.md

 repository at https://github.com/NeuralEnsemble/libNeuroML

 Note: Fork is not a bad thing on a Github workflow.
-Forks basically means you have your own repo which is connected with upstream.
-Yuo can contribute back to upstream using [Pull Request](http://help.github.com/send-pull-requests/)
+Forks basically means you have your own repository which is connected with upstream.
+You can contribute back to upstream using [Pull Request](http://help.github.com/send-pull-requests/)

 Setting up